How to maintain security when employees work remotely

 - Office 365 cloud-cloud backup support

-- Backup server can be hosted or implemented on-premise to allow external user backups
+- A backup server can be hosted or implemented on-premise to allow external user backups

 These are difficult and challenging times.
 But that doesn’t mean you have to compromise on the integrity of your data assets or fail regulatory compliance.
 Or weaken your defenses against ransomware and malicious insider deletion.